-Traveling With a One Year Old: The Best Travel Tips and Toys
+Traveling With a One-Year-Old: The Best Travel Tips and Toys

-It is best to find a large assortment of small, age appropriate toys, as a one year old will quickly become bored with any one toy.
+It is best to find a large assortment of small, age-appropriate toys, as a one-year-old will quickly become bored with any one toy.

-What sort of play do one year olds enjoy?
+What sort of play do one-year-olds enjoy?

-- Music: One year olds love songs.
+- Music: they love songs.

-- Pulling and ripping: Much to their parents' dismay, one year old children love to pull kleenex out of a box, pull toilet paper off the roll, and rip paper into shreds.
+- Pulling and ripping: Much to their parents' dismay, one-year-old children love to pull kleenex out of a box, pull toilet paper off the roll, and rip paper into shreds.

 Tips for Traveling by Plane

-If your traveling one year old has a ticketed seat, bring the car seat on board.
+If your traveling one-year-old has a ticketed seat, bring the car seat on board.
 A great tip is to ask for a blanket from a flight attendant: take the blanket and place it under the car seat.
 Then take the other end of the blanket and tuck it into the pocket of the seat in front of you.
-This creates a sling, and prevents toys and snacks from falling all the way to the floor.
-This keeps dropped toys and snacks cleaner, and makes picking up dropped toys easier.
-When traveling with a one year old child, you will be picking up a lot of dropped toys!
+This creates a sling and prevents toys and snacks from falling all the way to the floor.
+This keeps dropped toys and snacks cleaner and makes picking up dropped toys easier.
+When traveling with a one-year-old child, you will be picking up a lot of dropped toys!

 These stacking cups work in so many ways: They stack, nest, clip together, and can be used as a bath toy!